octopoulos/ocg/Docs/changelog/index.md

 ### New Features

-- Added support for Unreal Engine 5.7
+- Added support for Unreal Engine 5.7 and 5.7.1

+### Fixed Bugs

+- Fixed landscape generation issues in Open World levels on Unreal Engine 5.7.1
+- Added compatibility for Unreal Engine 5.6 and earlier in landscape utility methods
+- Added compatibility for Unreal Engine 5.6 in river generation logic

 ## Version 1.1.1